All Episodes

 Plus, you can listen anywhere.

-Now I just downloaded the Blinkest app.
+Now, I just downloaded the Blinkist app.

 I love it.

-Now, my personal recommendation, check out Greg Jarrett's new book, The Russian hoax.
+Now, my personal recommendation, check out Greg Jarrett's new book, The Russian Hoax.

-Now there's so much to know about this Russian investigation, and Blinkist, they make it simple and easy for you to get these critical elements from the book.
+And Blinkist, they make it simple and easy for you to get these critical elements from the book.

-Five million people are now using Blinkist to expand their minds 15 minutes at a time, and you can get started today.
+5 million people are now using Blinkist to expand their minds 15 minutes at a time, and you can get started today.

-Go to Blinkist.com/slash Hannity to start your free seven-day trial.
+Go to blinkist.com slash Hannity to start your free seven-day trial.

 You can cancel at any time.

-Sean, I mean, when you got numbers like this where now the middle class income has now risen to a record level in 2017.
+As we roll along, Sean Hannity Show 800-941, Sean, I mean, when you got numbers like this, where now the middle-class income has now risen to a record level in 2017, it takes away the argument, doesn't it, that they want their crumbs back is somehow going to be effective.

-And that they have a monopoly of compassion.
+And they have a monopoly of compassion.

 When you break things down demographically, what has happened?